Advocacy

 Canadian Artisan Dairy Alliance was formed to give Canadian consumer who want legal access to raw milk and milk products, a collective voice.
 Through educating law makers and other stakeholders we are working to have our laws updated so safe, legal raw milk is available in Canada.
 The laws are complicated, inconsistent and designed to not only prevent food borne illness, but also to prevent raw milk farmers from competing with supply managed quota holding dairy farmers and milk processors (i.e. the commercial dairy industry).

 Many in the dairy industry and public health, who are invested in the maintenance of the status quo, oppose legalization.
 The Canadian dairy industry has actively worked to prevent our access to safe, legal raw milk.
-The Dairy Farmers of Canada lobbied to get the 1991 federal ban in place and in 2020 the Dairy Farmers of Ontario intervened in charter challenge brought by a raw milk consumers in Ontario Affleck et a vs. AG of Ontario .
-The Dairy Farmers of Canada are often described as 'the most powerful lobby group in Canada'.
-We are looking for open minded individuals within the dairy industry and public health to help us make our case to these stakeholder groups.
+The Dairy Farmers of Canada (DFC) lobbied to get the 1991 federal ban in place and the Provincial Milk Marketing Boards (in Ontario this is the Dairy Farmers of Ontario (DFO)) have been fighting legalization through their significant influence over politicians and academics, and used their money to oppose farmers who have tried to change the law through the legal system.
+(In 2021 the DFC and DFO intervened in charter challenge that failed: Ontario Affleck et a vs. AG of Ontario .
+A good summary of all that happened before this, and other attempts to change the law can be found on this site: (www.NaturalMilk.com cf.ca).

 Federal

-If you are a constituent in the ridings of Ministers MacAulay (Cardigan, Prince Edward Island) or Holland (Ajax, Ontario), we need your help.
+If you are a constituent in the ridings of Agriculture and Agri-Food Minister MacAulay (Cardigan, Prince Edward Island) or Health Minister Holland (Ajax, Ontario), we need your help!
 Please volunteer to help us get the attention of these Ministers.
+Become a volunteer!

 Alberta